ApeCommerce/ape-dev/README.md

 The provided [Docker Compose](https://docs.docker.com/compose) stack defines a complete environment for local development.

-It is composed of a Node.js container and required services:
+It is composed of a Node.js container and other required services:

 - MinIO: Object storage
 - MariaDB: Primary database
 - Redis: Cache / queues
 - MailDev SMTP: Mail proxy

-A set of tools is included to ease development.
-These services are optional and can be commented out in the `docker-compose.yml` file:
+Tools are included to ease development.
+They are optional and can be commented out in the `docker-compose.yml` file:

 - ReDoc: API documentation
 - Hoppscotch: HTTP client